-Worked on Andrew Yang's 2020 campaign designing the majority of his campaign merchandise and created the Mini Yang animated version of him.
-The challenging part about working on a Presidential campaign is that things move very quickly, and as a designer you need to adapt and be able to execute quickly.
-Whether it be last minute merch, or thinking of a design that could possibly go viral to create hype around a product.
+A: Worked on Andrew Yang's 2020 campaign designing the majority of his campaign merchandise and created the Mini Yang animated version of him.
+The challenging part about working on a Presidential campaign is that things move very quickly, and as a designer, you need to adapt and be able to execute quickly.
+Whether it be last-minute merch or thinking of a design that could possibly go viral to create hype around a product.
 The most rewarding part was seeing supporters posting photos of themselves wearing merch that I designed.
 It was also super exciting to see my Mini Yang animation become an unofficial mascot for the campaign.

 Q. Some of your illustrations have been used in racial and anti-Asian hate protests around the country.
 Was there a positive and negative aspect?

-Q. Did you ever thought that you’d be an ‘artist - activist’ fighting for injustice?
+Q. Did you ever think that you’d be an ‘artist - activist’ fighting for injustice?

 Q. Can you talk about the fundraising for #StopAsianHate?

-After hearing the story of Xiao Zhen Xie (the bay area asian grandmother that fought off her attacker) I made a quick 2d animation loosely based on her to pay tribute to her bravery and posted it on instagram.
+A: After hearing the story of Xiao Zhen Xie (the bay area Asian grandmother that fought off her attacker) I made a quick 2d animation loosely based on her to pay tribute to her bravery and posted it on Instagram.
 The post went viral and people were sharing it all over.
-Many of the comments were of people asking me to make it into a tshirt.
+Many of the comments were of people asking me to make it into a T-shirt.
 I was hesitant since I did not want to profit off of grandmas getting beat up.
-The thing that changed my mind about selling the tees was a dm I got from a follower on instagram.
-She tipped me off that a realtor from the Bay Area was posting my illustration on his facebook feed with my name cropped off, telling people to put the image on a tshirt to make a quick buck.
+The thing that changed my mind about selling the tees was a dm I got from a follower on Instagram.
+She tipped me off that a realtor from the Bay Area was posting my illustration on his Facebook feed with my name cropped off, telling people to put the image on a T-shirt to make a quick buck.
 I did a quick google search and there were already some people selling tees with screengrabs of my animation.
 This angered me and pushed me to put the t-shirt out officially with all of the profits being donated back to support the Asian community.
 After I got the permission of the grandmother and her family, the project was a go.
-They family chose to donate the profits to the #StopAsianHate Aapi Community Fund by Gofundme.
+The family chose to donate the profits to the #StopAsianHate Aapi Community Fund by Gofundme.
 I was so grateful to work with Stephanie Tran & Alan Phung from Town Print Shop, an Asian-owned bay area print shop to handle the tee production.
 They donated all of their labor taking orders and screen-printing all the shirts and shipping.
-Toward the middle of the fundraising, we decided to incorporate stickers to each tee purchase.
-We were lucky to get the help of Emily Lonetto with last minute sticker production.
-We only took pre-orders for 7days and at the end of the campaign, we made $37,968 which went directly to the aapi fund.
+Toward the middle of the fundraising, we decided to incorporate stickers into each tee purchase.
+We were lucky to get the help of Emily Lonetto with last-minute sticker production.
+We only took pre-orders for 7days and at the end of the campaign, we made $37,968 which went directly to the AAPI fund.
 Our donation put us on the list of “Top Donators” among celebrities and big brands.

 Q. What is your favorite style?

-I can’t narrow it down to one, but I have a few.
-As far as traditional painting I’ve always been a fan of the alla prima work of John Singer Sargent.
+A: I can’t narrow it down to one, but I have a few.
+As far as traditional painting I’ve always been a fan of the all prima work of John Singer Sargent.
 I grew up in the 90s consuming all sorts of video games and media.
 Really influenced by the work of game studios like Capcom (creator of Street Fighter).
-I’m a huge fan of high quality traditional 2d animation as well.
+I’m a huge fan of high-quality traditional 2d animation as well.

 Q. What is your favorite work and why?

-Currently my favorite work right now is the character design I did of Xiao Zhen Xie.
-The story of how she fought back was really inspiring, especially in times where Asian elders have been getting assaulted non stop.
+A: Currently my favorite work right now is the character design I did of Xiao Zhen Xie.
+The story of how she fought back was really inspiring, especially in times where Asian elders have been getting assaulted nonstop.
 The piece was more uplifting and very different from the current portraits of victims I have been doing.
 I really enjoyed watching people use the illustration on their rally signs and even draw their own fan art versions of it.
-The piece also led to the creation of the tee shirt that so many people purchased to support the AAPI community.
+The piece also led to the creation of the tee-shirt that so many people purchased to support the AAPI community.

 Q. Do you have a dream collaboration?

-I would love to do something with Nike, Vans, and street wear companies.
+A: I would love to do something with Nike, Vans, and streetwear companies.
 I love seeing people wearing my illustrations on them.

 Q. What is next for you?